 The tax-free money you receive every week is there as reimbursement for having duplicate meals and housing costs.
-If you’re not duplicating your housing expenses, you are not eligible to receive this money tax-free.
+If you’re not duplicating your housing expenses in the way the IRS needs you to for this benefit, you are not eligible to receive this money tax-free.

-How the RV travel tech travels without a tax home
+How to travel without a tax home

-Cheers to RV allied health travelers living life on the road (literally),
+Cheers to RV allied health travelers living life on the road (literally)!

 Hey friends.
 This is really important.
 I am not a tax advisor, and the information I provide on this blog about taxes is not legal advice.
 So please, don’t treat a blog, Facebook, or your recruiter as your tax advisor.
 But please, learn some theories here and get some great context to go to your tax advisor with questions about your unique situation!